Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • A hydrogen atom

-The R group is a variable atom or a group of atoms that determines a protein’s chemical nature — whether it will be acidic, basic, polar, or nonpolar.
+What sets one amino acid apart from another is the R group, a variable atom or group of atoms that dictates the chemical nature of a protein—determining whether it will be acidic, basic, polar, or nonpolar [3].

 different food protein sources